 You may want to consider releasing ALL of your tracks as singles – in this case, space them out 4-6 weeks apart.
 This is a great way to build buzz, get fans excited, and get some media interested.

-Be sure to reach out to your “within reason” dream targets with your single(s).
-It’s not the best idea to wait to reach out to these loftier sites with your album.
+Be sure to reach your “within reason” dream targets with your single(s).
+It’s not best to wait to reach out to these loftier sites with your album.

-Album reviews take a considerable amount of time, and if you look, most music sites are reserving these full album review slots for the most anticipated albums, so don’t feel disappointed if you don’t get full album / EP reviews (they are not en vogue these days).
+Album reviews take a considerable amount of time, and if you look, most music sites reserve these full album review slots for the most anticipated albums, so don’t feel disappointed if you don’t get full album / EP reviews (they are not en vogue these days).

 Announce a Music Release Event: Live Show, Livestream, or Listening Party